pnrjason/bpi-prepaid-balance-checker/README.md

 # bpi-prepaid-balance-checker
-you will need an api key from anti-captcha tnx
+do not forgoet to include the anti-captcha sdk files, also you will need an api key